As a local business, you need to have a constant influx of leads to enable your business to be successful.

 Those are the basics that need to be covered if you want a fighting chance to get into the local map pack.
 Especially the top 3.

-Now that we have covered the ‘boring’ parts let’s get cracking and optimise your properties to leverage Local SEO.
+Now that we have covered the ‘boring’ parts of our guide to local SEO let’s get cracking and optimise your properties to leverage Local SEO.

-5: Optimise your GMB (Google My Business Listing)
+5: Optimise your GMB (Google Business Profile Listing)

-Your Google My Business listing is the foundation required for your local SEO efforts.
+Your Google Business Profile listing is the foundation required for your local SEO efforts.

 It’s the most important one to create.
 Followed by Bing and Apple maps (we will cover those later on) which still play an important part for local SEO.